Tyrev/freesurfer_wrapper/scripts/parallel/src/parallel_alternatives.rst

 *************************************************

-There are a lot programs with some of the functionality of GNU
-\ **parallel**\ .
-GNU \ **parallel**\  strives to include the best of the functionality without sacrificing ease of use.
+There are a lot programs that share functionality with GNU \ **parallel**\ .
+Some of these are specialized tools, and while GNU \ **parallel**\  can emulate many of them, a specialized tool can be better at a given task.
+GNU \ **parallel**\  strives to include the best of the general functionality without sacrificing ease of use.

-\ **parallel**\  has existed since 2002 and as GNU \ **parallel**\  since 2010.
+\ **parallel**\  has existed since 2002-01-06 and as GNU \ **parallel**\  since 2010.
 A lot of the alternatives have not had the vitality to survive that long, but have come and gone during that time.

 GNU \ **parallel**\  is actively maintained with a new release every month since 2010.
 Most other alternatives are fleeting interests of the developers with irregular releases and only maintained for a few years.

 SUMMARY LEGEND
 ==============